BryantWelch/Spreadsheet-Wrangler/README.md

 3. Choose a destination folder for the final output files using the "Final Output Location" section
 4. Click "Run" to process the combined spreadsheets against the SKU list
 5. GSxx files will be created in the final output location with matched data
+6. GS_Missing will be created in the final output location with non-matched data

 ### Configuration
 - **File → New Configuration**: Reset all settings to default